angular-ui/bootstrap/src/timepicker/docs/readme.md

 ### Settings ###

-All settings can be provided as attributes in the `<timepicker>` or globally configured through the `timepickerConfig`.
+All settings can be provided as attributes in the `<uib-timepicker>` or globally configured through the `uibTimepickerConfig`.

  * `ng-model` <i class="glyphicon glyphicon-eye-open"></i>
  	: